zbw/stwfsapy/Readme.md

 First, define the type URI for descriptors.
 If your thesaurus has a hierarchical structure that includes groups, you can optionally specify the type URI for sub-thesauri.
-In this case you should also specify the relationship that relates sub-thesauri to concepts.
+In this case you should also specify the relation that relates sub-thesauri to concepts.
 Furthermore you can indicate whether the thesaurus relation is a specialisation.
 For the [STW](https://http://zbw.eu/stw/) this would be
 ```python